Chhatrapati Shivaji Maharaj International Airport: Air traffic control tower

 From the new tower, air traffic controllers are able to see 5 mile beyond the thresholds of both runways.
 The tower and its associated technical block and mechanical plant building cover a total of 2884 sqm.
 The cost of the fully equipped tower is estimated at ₹4 billion.

 The previous ATC tower, built by the Airports Authority of India (AAI) at an overall project cost of about ₹2.80 billion, was functional from 1999 to 2013.
-During that period, many airlines such as Singapore Airlines, Saudi, Qantas and United avoided landing at Mumbai airport when the secondary runway was in use as the ATC tower was too close to the runway and not in compliance with ICAO standards.
-The tower penetrated runway 14/32's transitional obstacle limitation surfaces by over 50 metres (for instrument approaches).
+During that period, many airlines such as Singapore Airlines, Saudia, Qantas and United avoided landing at Mumbai airport when the secondary runway was in use as the ATC tower was too close to the runway and not in compliance with ICAO standards.
+The tower penetrated runway 14/32's transitional obstacle limitation surfaces by over 50 metres (for ILS approaches).
 The tower also obstructed the path of a parallel taxiway under construction for the secondary runway.
 MIAL demolished the tower in 2014.

 Terminals

 The airport has two terminals for scheduled commercial passenger services: Terminal 1 at Santacruz for domestic flights and Terminal 2 at Sahar for both international and domestic flights.
-While both terminals use the same airside facilities, they are physically separated on the cityside, requiring a 15–20-minute (landside) drive between them.
+While both terminals use the same airside facilities, they are physically separated on the city side, requiring a 15–20-minute (landside) drive between them.
 A dedicated General Aviation Terminal caters to passengers using private and non-scheduled flight operations.